taylor-woodcock/taylor-woodcock/README.md

   Welcome to my GitHub profile!
 </p>

-I'm a software engineer who loves to learn new things and build cool stuff.
-I don't limit myself to a specific stack, and can quickly adapt to any technology thrown at me.
+I'm a software engineer who loves to learn new things, and build cool stuff.
+I don't limit myself to a specific stack, and can quickly adapt to any technology presented to me.
 I'm a maker and enjoy experimenting with different tools and techniques to bring ideas to life.

 <details>